cloudnative-pg/cloudnative-pg/docs/src/security.md

 !!!
 Seealso "About the Container level security"
-    Please refer to ["Security and Containers in Cloud Native PostgreSQL"](https://www.enterprisedb.com/blog/security-and-containers-cloud-native-postgresql) blog article for more information about the approach that EDB has taken on security at container level in Cloud Native PostgreSQL.
+    Please refer to ["Security and Containers in Cloud Native PostgreSQL"](https://www.enterprisedb.com/blog/security-and-containers-cloud-native-postgresql) blog article for more information about the approach that EDB has taken on security at the container level in Cloud Native PostgreSQL.

 ## Cluster